-Croatia: GE completes DeNOx facility in HEP TPP Plomin2.
-December 2016. / SEE Energy News
+Croatia: GE completes DeNOx facility in HEP TPP Plomin, SEE Energy News

 Starting from 2018, TPP Plomin will be harmonized with IED Directive on industrial emissions limit values.

 Site for DeNOx plant for the removal of nitrogen oxides from flue gas has been opened in unit 2 of thermal power plant Plomin.
 This is a key investment that will allow harmonization of operation and emission limit values of TPP Plomin with EU directives as of January 2018.
 After installation, DeNOx plant will reduce NOx emissions at TPP Plomin 2 below 80 mg/Nm3, which is far below the threshold of 200 mg/Nm3, as set by the Industrial Emissions Directive (IED).
 In December 2014 Plomin Thermal Power Plant and Alstom Croatia (current GE Croatia) signed the contract for the construction of DeNOx plant at TPP Plomin 2.
 The value of the contract is EUR 17.3 million and activities on the site which will be completed during planned shutdown period of the power plant from May to August 2017 will start with site opening.

 The contractor is a consortium comprising GE Italia and GE Croatia, and the value of domestic component of work is 34%, while the remaining 66% is related to the latest import technology that has been applied in Croatia for the first time.